codeoverflow-org/nodecg-io/docs/services/discord.md

 * Working NodeCG & nodcg-oi installation
 * a Discord Bot token

-*Note:* If you don't have such a token yet you can register a new bot here generate it on the [Discord Developer Portal](https://discord.com/developers).
-Log into your Discord account, Create a new Application (the button in the upper right corner), make it into a bot (left list) reveal the token and then copy the token.
+*Note:* If you don't have such a token yet you can follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) guide.

 ### Configure the Discord sample bundle
 1. Start nodecg with nodecg-io installed.
 The bundle is currently part of it so it should also be loaded.